 Instructions

 - Start by getting your potatoes ready.
-Use as many potatoes as you think it will take to make 1 cup of mashed potatoes.
+Use as many potatoes as you think it will take to make 1 cup mashed potatoes.
 Peel the potato(es), cut into cubes, and boil it until soft enough to mash.

 - Reserve ¼ cup of the water that you used to boil the potatoes, then discard the rest of the water.
 Mash the potato until smooth and measure out 1 cup.